arangodb/docs/arangograph/projects.md

 TLS protocol.

 Each ArangoGraph deployment is accessible on two different port numbers:
-- default port (8529)
+- default port `8529`
-- high port (18529)
+- high port `18529`

-Each ArangoGraph Notebook is accessible on the following port number:
+Each ArangoGraph Notebook is accessible on two different port numbers:
-- default port (8840)
+- default port `8840`
+- high port `18840`

-Metrics are accessible on the following port number:
+Metrics are accessible on two different port numbers:
-- default port (8829)
+- default port `8829`
+- high port `18829`

 The distinction between these port numbers is in the certificate used for the TLS connection.

-On the default port (8529), a **well known X509 certificate** created by [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} is being used.
+On the default ports, a **well known X509 certificate** created by [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} is being used.
 This certificate has a lifetime of 5 years and is rotated automatically.
 It is recommended to use Well known certificates, as this eases the access of a deployment in your browser.

-On the high port (18529), a **self-signed X509 certificate** is being used.
+On the high ports, a **self-signed X509 certificate** is being used.
 This certificate has a lifetime of one year and it is automatically created by the ArangoGraph platform.
 It is also rotated automatically before the expiration date.